Daryland/Scroll-Animation/README.md

 Scroll animation that fills in as you scroll down the page.
-Filling in from left to right
+Filling in from left and right